fayez-nazzal/TailwindCSS-Theme-Shift-Plugin/README.md

 ## How to use?

 1. Map colors to the desired themes in your `tailwind.config.js`.
-2. Add this plugin in tailwind's config `plugins`, you can either pass an array of theme names or your full colors config.
+2. Add this plugin to your tailwind's config, with your theme colors object.
-3. Use your new theme variants ⏩.

 Your final config could look something similar to this:
 ```js